tfzhang006/paper-reading/Learning Part Generation and Assembly for Structure-aware Shape Synthesis.md

 - Existing deep generative models tend to generate 3D models in a holistic manner, without comprehending its compositional parts explicitly.
 - A consensus about the "structure" of a shape is the combination of part composition and the relative positioning between parts.
 ## Methods
 - **Part generators**.
+K part generators for K predefined semantic labels.
+	-
 - **Part assembler**.
 ## Evaluation

 ## Conclusion

 ## Notes
+- Part generation in this paper means part category rather than part instance.
 ## References
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjEyNTA3ODM5MSwtMzk5Mjc5MTIzLC02NT
-U3MDA4NF19
+eyJoaXN0b3J5IjpbNjUzNjIzOTA0LDIxMjUwNzgzOTEsLTM5OT
+I3OTEyMywtNjU1NzAwODRdfQ==
 -->